 Some words must temporarily be treated as non-phonetic words requiring memorization until classroom instruction covers the rules they follow.
 For example, the word have follows the rule that English words should not end in ‘v’; therefore an ‘e’ is added.
 Most students will have to memorize have before that rule is introduced.

 Most high-frequency word lists do not distinguish between phonetic and non-phonetic words.
-Students are required to memorize hundreds of high frequency words — even those that follow standard, decodable patterns.
+Students are required to memorize hundreds of high-frequency words — even those that follow standard, decodable patterns.
 This can be overwhelming for any student, but it can be particularly daunting for a struggling reader or a student with dyslexia.

 At Syllables and Kendore, we simplify things by dividing high-frequency words into two categories: phonetic and non-phonetic.
 This dramatically lessens required memorization because students who have learned phonics rules can decode phonetic words efficiently and with ease.